 The tables that follow summarize the current Commission caseload.
 Complaint filing numbers reflect only written complaints received by the Commission and do not reflect the numerous telephone inquiries staff receives.
-In 2020, staff responded in writing to 52 inquiries and approximately 200 verbal and e-mail inquiries.
+In 2021, staff responded in writing to 30 inquiries and approximately 230 verbal and e-mail inquiries.
+"Complaints closed" during the annual report year may include complaints filed in a prior year but not closed until the annual report year.

-In 2020, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
-Eight new jurisdictional complaints were filed this year.
-Of those jurisdictional complaints, eight were eventually dismissed.
-Of five remaining jurisdictional complaints from 2019, four were dismissed and one continued into a Formal Hearing and a recommendation for discipline to the Supreme Court.
+In 2021, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
+Six new jurisdictional complaints were filed this year.
+Of those jurisdictional complaints, four were eventually dismissed.
+There were no remaining jurisdictional complaints from 2020 to consider in 2021.